Grow alone or in mixes as a short-term green manure.

 Growing Information: Peas like well-drained, clay loam soils with a neutral pH (6.5-7.5) and average fertility.
 Stems are weak so will benefit from being seeded with 1_-2 bushels of oats per acre.
 Can be seeded into rough ground; use 25% more seed than usual.
 Plant like garden peas: inoculate with proper inoculant, drill or broadcast, and cover 1-3" deep depending on soil moisture.
 Plants do not regrow after mowing or grazing.
 Field peas' average nitrogen production is 100 lb/acre.

-CULTURE: Sow the seeds at the time and rate specified for each variety listed.
+CULTURE: Sow the seeds at the time and rate specified in the product description.
 All legumes should be planted 1/4 to 1/2" deep.
 FOR GREEN MANURE: For best results, till under when in the flowering stage.
-SEED SPECS: Planting rates are listed with the variety copy.
+SEED SPECS: Planting rates are listed within each product description.
 Organic systems should plant 1/3 to 1/2 heavier to allow for some weed pressures.

 Johnny's is committed to your success, every step of the way.